katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 As we can see there are four parts to this function, excluding the import part.

-The first defines a publically accesible way to create the function.
+The first defines a publicly accessible way to create the function.
 This is only for users that are constructing their queries programmatically in Go.

 The second defines the function parameters as a structure.
 Each of these parameters have a type `funcs.String`, which is a very simple interface.